 There is a list called “Each Paper Each Time” that you can subscribe to.
 To do this, please send an empty, untitled email to firstname.lastname@example.org

 What if I've written a paper I'd like to have circulated?

-Please email it to Melissa and she will be happy to consider it for circulation.
+Please email it and it will be considered for circulation.